unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 ## email
 `optional: true`

-The Login with Unstoppable `email` scope can be used to retrieve metadata about the user's preferred email address.
-It is based on the [OIDC Standard email scope](https://openid.net/specs/openid-connect-basic-1_0.html#Scopes).
+The Login with Unstoppable `email` scope can be used to retrieve the users's `domain.tld@ud.me` [Unstoppable Email](https://support.unstoppabledomains.com/support/solutions/articles/48001218107-unstoppable-email) address, which provides Unstoppable Domain users with a proxy email service that doesn't share their private address.

 ## humanity_check
 `optional: true`